barbeau/face-off-lens/README.md

 # Face Off Lens

-A Snapchat/Snap Camera lens to train you to stop touching your face while teleworking:
+A [Snapchat](https://www.snapchat.com/) / [Snap Camera](https://snapcamera.snapchat.com/) lens to train you to stop touching your face while teleworking:
 1. Makes a sound when you touch your face
 1. Keeps a count of the number of times you touch your face